From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: From SHAP-derived Rules to Sparse ECG Explanations

 \subsection{From Prototypes to Sparse ECG Explanations}

 Given a query ECG signal and its model prediction, our method generates counterfactual explanations through a two-stage process: prototype alignment followed by sparsification.
 This approach ensures both temporal coherence and minimal perturbations.
+To ensure physiological plausibility, we implement a specialized segment cleaning procedure detailed in Section~\ref{sec:sparsity_opt}, which enforces a minimum length of $10$ samples to eliminate scattered or isolated modifications that lack clinical meaning.
+Furthermore, by generating modifications across consecutive timestamps and anchoring the explanations in real-patient medoids, we ensure that the final insights are both stable and grounded in empirical cardiac morphologies rather than stochastic artifacts.